-Thanks to Alicia Brubacher for her research assistance on this year's update.
-And thanks to Tim Richards and Michael Goldberg for their advice and guidance.
+Thanks to Mustari Tumpa for her excellent research assistance on this year's update.
+And thanks to Tim Richards, Michael Goldberg, Michael McCarthy Flynn, Catherine Ludgate and Adrienne Montani for their advice and guidance.

 The opinions in this report, and any errors, are those of the authors, and do not necessarily reflect the views of the publishers or their funders, sponsors or supporters.